AstroKriel/Asgard/README.md

 # Asgard (home to all of my science)

-All commands should be run from the **Asgard root**.

-## Cloning
+### Cloning

-Asgard is a nested submodule tree.
+Asgard uses recursive Git submodules.
 Clone it with all submodules in one shot:

 ```bash
 git clone --recurse-submodules git@github.com:AstroKriel/Asgard.git
 cd Asgard
 ```

-If you already cloned without `--recurse-submodules`, initialise and fetch everything after the fact:
+If you clone without passing `--recurse-submodules`, then initialise and fetch the latest submodule changes using:

 ```bash
 git submodule update --init --recursive
 ```

-## Keeping everything up to date
+### Keeping everything up to date

 To pull the latest `main` for every submodule (including after a fresh clone):